google/haskell-indexer/README.md

 The script temporarily replaces the system GHC with `wrappers/stack-docker/fake-stack/ghc` script, does the indexing and serves the built index at `localhost:8080`.

+If you get empty index, look at `/tmp/logs/*.stderr` files about possible indexing errors.
+Also make sure that you `/tmp/logs/*.entries` files are not empty.
+If they are, there was some trouble with indexing.

 ## Indexing using Docker